learn-co-curriculum/angular-sharing-directive-controllers-readme/README.md

 ## Overview

 Directives become even more powerful because we can communicate between their controllers.
-For instance, if we wanted to create a tabs component for navigation.
+For instance, say we wanted to create a tabs component for navigation.
 We'd want to have our main `tabs` directive, and then directives for every tab.
 We can then link these together in order to create our tab picker.

 ## Objectives